How to Get Rid of a Cold Sore Fast: Home Remedies With Pictures

 By the time I woke up on Tuesday, the already-small sores had faded and reduced in size.
-Because they were so faded, I've pointed them out with arrows in the photo.
 I repeated the process of popping the blisters with a clean needle, washing them, and soaking them with hydrogen peroxide before leaving for work.

 Day 2, Afternoon